ros-infrastructure/www.ros.org/content/blog/noetic-eol/index.md

 Our sister project Gazebo is also in the process of migraitng to its second major release, and many ROS users are also making the switch to a modern version of Gazebo.
 We're happy to report that ROS 2 and modern Gazebo now work together better than ever!
-Similarly, hardware interfaces to ROS have been greatly improved with the introduction of a microcontroller framework specifically for ROS called microROS.
+Similarly, hardware interfaces to ROS have been greatly improved with the introduction of a microcontroller framework specifically for ROS called [micro-ROS](https://micro.ros.org/).

-* We recommend Gazebo users [migrate their Gazebo simulation to a modern version of Gazebo.](https://gazebosim.org/docs/harmonic/gazebo_classic_migration/)
+* We recommend Gazebo users [migrate their Gazebo simulation to a modern version of Gazebo](https://gazebosim.org/docs/harmonic/gazebo_classic_migration/).
 * Starting with ROS 2 Iron Irwini, binaries for modern Gazebo are available.
 ROS 2 / modern Gazebo integration is accomplished using the [`ros_gz` repository](https://github.com/gazebosim/ros_gz)
-* If your robot supports custom hardware, if may be worth investigating [microROS.](https://micro.ros.org/),
+* If your robot supports custom hardware, if may be worth investigating [micro-ROS](https://micro.ros.org/).